Early Symptoms of Type 2 Diabetes in Adults: A Social Media Guide

 - Getting active.

-- Aim for a minimum of 30 to 60 minutes of moderate physical activity — or 15 to 30 minutes of vigorous aerobic activity — on most days.
-Take a brisk daily walk.
-Ride a bike.
-Swim laps.
+- On most days, aim for a minimum of 30 to 60 minutes of moderate physical activity or 15 to 30 minutes of vigorous aerobic activity.
+Take a brisk daily walk, ride a bike, or swim laps.
 If you can't fit in a long workout, spread your activity throughout the day.

 - Losing weight.

-- If you're overweight, losing 5 to 10 percent of your body weight can reduce the risk of diabetes.
+- Losing 5 to 10 percent of your body weight can reduce your risk of diabetes.
 To keep your weight in a healthy range, focus on permanent changes to your eating and exercise habits.
 Motivate yourself by remembering the benefits of losing weight, such as a healthier heart, more energy, and improved self-esteem.

 - Avoid being sedentary for long periods.